exercises

 Crew – Stroke against crew

-Type: Motor exercise.
+Type: Cybernetic exercise developed by Jeroen Brinkman.
 This is because the rowers' sensory system is trained.

 Purpose: Realizeing a dynamical similarity, ie the similarity is realized through attentiveness and not through an ingrained stroke or static similarity.